We’ve All Been the Newbie

 It’s a dog-eat-dog world out there, so they say.
-As I walk the well-beaten path of the freelance copywriter world, I find myself wearing the Newbie hat for the first time in some years.
+When I first started walking the well-beaten path of the freelance copywriter world, I found myself wearing the Newbie hat for the first time in some years.
+It’s a hat I’ve worn before, and so have you.
+No matter the walk of life, we’ve all been the new kid.
+The weird kid.
+The outsider.
 It got me thinking about certain types of people I’ve encounter as a newbie.

 1. The Bastardised Soldier